Fithos/tgp/README.md

 ## Post-processing and Characterization

 This release comes with scripts to further process the traces produced by *tgp*.
-These scripts are of two types: the first syntactically filters data and removes garbage, while the second helps the user performing task-granularity analysis.
+These scripts are of two types: 1) *post-processing*, which syntactically filter data and remove garbage, and 2) *characterization*, which help the user performing task-granularity analysis.

 ### Post-processing